Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Los Angeles and its opponents have combined to put up more than 48.5 points in nine of 16 games this season.
+- Los Angeles and its opponents have combined to score more than 49.5 points in nine of 16 games this season.

+- Las Vegas and its opponents have combined to score more than 49.5 points in seven of 16 games this season.

+- Sunday's over/under is 0.7 points higher than the combined 48.8 PPG average of the two teams.

-- The average total in Chargers games this season is 49.4, 0.9 points more than Sunday's total of 48.5.
+- Chargers games have an average total of 49.4 points this season, 0.1 fewer than Sunday's over/under.

-- The 48.5 over/under in this game is 1.0 point above the 47.5 average total in Raiders games this season.
+- The 49.5 total in this game is 2.0 points higher than the 47.5 average total in Raiders games this season.

 Chargers stats and trends

-- The Chargers have an against the spread record of 3-6 in their nine games as a favorite of 3 points or more so far this season.
+- So far this season, the Chargers have been installed as favorites by a 3-point margin or more nine times and are 3-6 ATS in those games.

-- Los Angeles has hit the over in 56.2% of its opportunities this year (nine times over 16 games with a set point total).
+- Los Angeles' games this year have eclipsed the over/under in 56.2% of its opportunities (nine times in 16 games with a set point total).

-- Los Angeles is 7-3 against the spread and 8-2 overall this season when the team notches more than 25.4 points.
+- Los Angeles is 7-3 against the spread and 8-2 overall this season when the team scores more than 25.4 points.

-- Los Angeles is 8-6 against the spread and 9-5 overall when the team amasses more than 330.8 yards.
+- In games that Los Angeles amasses over 330.8 yards, the team is 8-6 against the spread and 9-5 overall.

 - This year, the Chargers have turned the ball over 20 times, seven more than the Raiders' takeaways (13).